ourmaninamsterdam/library-template/README.md

 # library-template

-Library config (using Rollup) with the following setup: Babel (7.x), Jest, Flow (0.75), ESLint and Prettier
+Setup for building JavaScript libraries (using Rollup) with the following: Babel (7.x), Jest, Flow (0.75), ESLint and Prettier.

 ## Setup